Gino Case

 the Doctrine of the Faith cites abuses in confession and spiritual direction.

 The decree against Fr.
-Gino Burresi is the first to have been issued by the
+Gino Burresi is the first to

-Congregation for the Doctrine of the Faith during the pontificate of Benedict
+have been issued by the Congregation for the Doctrine of the Faith during the

-XVI.
-And it is the first to bear the signature of its new prefect, former San
+pontificate of Benedict XVI.
+And it is the first to bear the signature of its

-on May 27, when he received in an audience the secretary of the dicastery,
+It was personally approved by the pope on May 27, when he received in an

-archbishop Angelo Amato.
-The pope's approval
+audience the secretary of the dicastery, archbishop Angelo Amato.
+The

-"in forma specifica" does not admit appeal.
+pope's approval "in forma specifica" does

 Let